hope-coder/SDDM/README.md

 - The *SHAP Value-Based Unsupervised Drift Detection Method* is implemented in the SDDM.py file in the detector folder
 - Experiments to compare the performance of each drift detection algorithm on artificial datasets are implemented in main.py
 - Experiments to compare the performance of each drift detection algorithm on real-world datasets are implemented in main.py
+- Experiments to test the performance of each drift detection algorithm under a pseudo-drift dataset are implemented in pseudo_drift_main.py